Eurycheilichthys: Distribution

-Both species in this genus are endemic to Brazil.
+All species in this native to Brazil.
+However, Eurycheilichthys pantherinuss range extends into Argentina.

 Description

-The two species of Eurycheilichthys are similar.
+The species of Eurycheilichthys are similar.
 The trunk and caudal peduncle are round in cross section.
 Males have a fleshy flap along the posterior margin of the thickened first pelvic fin ray.
 They lack a dorsal fin locking mechanism.
 Both species lack an adipose fin.
 Their bodies are almost entirely covered by plates.
 The body and head lack crests.
 The head and body plates are covered with odontodes; these are larger on the ventral face of pelvic and pectoral fin spines.
 Odontodes on the head and trunk are otherwise of uniform size and distribution, and not arranged in conspicuous rows.
 The lips are roundish, wide and papillose.
-The maxillary barbels are short.

-E. limulus shares with E. pantherinus a single synapomorphy: the derived presence of seven branched pectoral fin rays.
+The maxillary barbels are short.E. limulus shares with E. pantherinus a single synapomorphy: the derived presence of seven branched pectoral fin rays.
 E. limulus is distinguished from E. pantherinus by a more narrow body, head and dorsal trunk with series of longitudinal light stripes (versus scattered dark blotches), and presence of an accessory ceratobranchial flange and filamentous gill rakers (versus absence of those features in E. pantherinus).